epfl-ada/ada-2023-project-crunchychicken/README.md

 ### Natural Language Processing
 Following [*Learning Latent Personas of Film Characters*](https://www.cs.cmu.edu/~dbamman/pubs/pdf/bamman+oconnor+smith.acl13.pdf), from the NLP data of movie summaries, we extract characters.
 For each character, we find the associated dependency of type: agent, patient, attribute.
 Then, we generate bags of words and do LDA to get the latent personas.

+## Analysis

+### Research Question 3
+- Distribution of sirector scoer, chracter type, chracter choice and also movie score with chracter type
+- Quantify diversity: Shannon diversity index
+- Regression model for director sucess and movie sucess with diversity of chracter choice
+- Observational studies

 ## Proposed timeline for P3